pollyjuice74/UFC-NN/README.md

 On `rank.py` there is an implementation for three classes:

 `FighterGraph`
 - Graph to calculate Elo Rating for UFC fighters.
 - Formaly defined as G = (E, V), where
 - E = {(fighter_1, fighter_2) | for fighter_i in fight for fight in all_fights},
 - V = {fighter | for fighter in fighters_set}

 `Fighter`
+- Object with data for fighter to have stored

 `Fight`
+- Object with data for a fight between two fighters to have stored

 ---